Ayaan-Singhv03/AnimeVerse/README.md

-# AniFind - Anime Finder Web Application
+# AnimeVerse - Anime Finder Web Application

 A modern React application for discovering, exploring, and creating a personalized anime watchlist.